gingsmith/cocoa/README.md

 ./run-demo-local.sh
 ```

-(For the `sbt` script to run, make sure you have downloaded cocoa into a directory whose path contains no spaces.)
+(For the `sbt` script to run, make sure you have downloaded CoCoA into a directory whose path contains no spaces.)

 ## References
 The CoCoA algorithmic framework is described in more details in the following paper: